 Enabling browser-powered scanning also allows you to take advantage of several other new features that rely on the embedded browser to work.
 Most notably, you can record and upload full login sequences so that Burp Scanner is able to successfully handle more complex login mechanisms, including single sign-on.

 Many users won't need to do anything to enable browser-powered scanning.
 When you launch Burp, it will automatically check your machine's specs.
 If it appears to meet the system requirements, all scans will use the embedded browser by default.
 Otherwise, scans will revert to the previous crawler engine.

 If you prefer, you can also manually enable or disable browser-powered scanning in your scan configuration.
-You can find this option under "Crawl options" > "Miscellaneous" > "Embedded browser options".
+You can find this option under "Crawling" > "Miscellaneous" > "Embedded browser options".

 System requirements for browser-powered scanning

 Browser-powered scanning does place slightly more load on your system resources than regular scanning.
 For this reason, we recommend a machine with at least 2 CPU cores and 8 GB RAM.

 As a precaution, Burp's embedded browser is sandboxed by default.
 However, when running on Linux as

 root, you may initially be unable to launch browser-powered scans.